Maisie Summers-Newton: Honours and awards

-She was nominated for the 2018 BBC Young Sports Personality of the Year, joining a shortlist of 10 other British athletes.
+Summers-Newton was nominated for the 2018 BBC Young Sports Personality of the Year, joining a shortlist of ten other British athletes.

 Her accounts on Instagram and Twitter are verified.

-In 2021, she appeared in The Beano's special BeONE edition, along with other sporting heroes like Emma Raducanu and Matty Lee.
+In 2021, Summers-Newton appeared in The Beanos special "BeONE" edition, alongside other sporting heroes such as Emma Raducanu and Matty Lee.

-Summers-Newton was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to swimming.
-She received her MBE from Anne, Princess Royal at Buckingham Palace on 12 October 2022.
+She was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to swimming.
+She received the insignia from Anne, Princess Royal at Buckingham Palace on 12 October 2022.

-Just before the start of the 2022 Commonwealth Games in July, she met Charles III (Prince Charles at the time) with Courtney Tulloch as the then prince toured the Athletes' Village.
+Just before the start of the 2022 Commonwealth Games in July, Summers-Newton met Charles, Prince of Wales with Courtney Tulloch as he toured the Athletes' Village.

-On 17 November 2022, Summers-Newton won the Citi Disability Sportswoman of the Year award.
+On 17 November 2022, she won the Citi Disability Sportswoman of the Year award.